 Therefore, when wanting to include net new persons who’s data values are updated to match your criteria, you’ll also want to include a Person is Created trigger and a filter for that field data value.

 Smart campaign triggers for executing on data value change and net new people not being executed on – the difference between an upsert and insert with the database.

 A robust tool like Marketo Engage has a lot of features and functionality, but errors do occur.
 I hope this quick review gives you some guidance as to how you can track down the source of your errors and fix them.

 So, what can you do now?

-- Read more of our Marketo content or grab our Practical Guide to getting started.
+- Read more of our Marketo content, look into Marketo online training, or grab our Practical Guide to getting started.

 - If you have additional errors you just can’t seem to figure out, we’re happy to help!
 Contact us today and let us know what issues you’re running into.

-- Check out the CSI Marketo Engage: Investigate Techniques for Solving Errors joint webinar hosted by Adobe where Caitlin Poliska goes into more detail on many of the key points in this blog ost!
+- Check out the joint webinar hosted by Adobe where Caitlin goes into more detail on many of the key points in this blog post!